juancarrillofl/Edition/README.md

 * Hard code my GitHub and Linkedin using partials mentioned above to show on the header and footer of my website.
 If you know of a better way to do this, please let me know! **(Also, if you are going to use this bootstrapped theme, remember to change this too, again!)**

+* Change login button to subscribe button by default.

 Everything else stays the same on the theme and other major changes on my website are made directly on Ghost CMS.

 &nbsp;